 #5 The artistic journey in the Belvédère of the France Pavilion

-The Belvédère, the Pavilion's exceptional event space, will host professional and general public events.
+The Belvédère, the Pavilion's exceptional event space, hosts professional and general public events.
 An artistic journey has been designed for these audiences, to personalise the different spaces and illustrate the central themes of the Pavilion: Light, Mobility, Innovation.

 Jean-François Rauzier, Hyperphotography